rails/rails/guides/source/rails_on_rack.md

 #### Middleware Stack is an Enumerable

-The middleware stack behaves just like a normal +Enumerable+.
-You can use any +Enumerable+ methods to manipulate or interrogate the stack.
-The middleware stack also implements some +Array+ methods including `[]`, +unshift+ and +delete+.
+The middleware stack behaves just like a normal `Enumerable`.
+You can use any `Enumerable` methods to manipulate or interrogate the stack.
+The middleware stack also implements some `Array` methods including `[]`, `unshift` and `delete`.
 Methods described in the section above are just convenience methods.

 Append following lines to your application configuration: